Canadian Senate expenses scandal

 The Canadian Senate expenses scandal, also known as Duffygate, was a political scandal concerning the expense claims of certain Canadian senators which began in late 2012.
-Senators Patrick Brazeau, Mike Duffy, Mac Harb, and Pamela Wallin claimed travel and living allowance expenses from the Senate for which they were not eligible.
+Senators Patrick Brazeau, Mike Duffy, Mac Harb, and Pamela Wallin claimed travel and living allowance expenses from the Senate for which they were allegedly not eligible.
 Deloitte LLP was retained to provide the Senate with an independent examination of the expense claims.
 Duffy, Harb, and Wallin repaid ineligible amounts.
 Harb retired a few months into the scandal, and in November 2013, Brazeau, Duffy, and Wallin were suspended from the Senate without pay.
 Brazeau, Duffy, and Harb were criminally charged.
-On April 21, 2016 Duffy was acquitted on all charges.
+On April 21, 2016, Duffy was acquitted on all charges.
 Charges against Harb were withdrawn and no charges were to be laid against Wallin.
 The scandal attracted much public attention, with as many as 73% of Canadians following it closely.
 Many said that the scandal impacted the 2015 Canadian general election.

 Another result of the scandal was that the Auditor General of Canada examined the expense claims made by all the other 116 senators and former senators over a two-year period.
 In a June 2015 report, the Auditor General identified thirty senators whose claims were inappropriate, and of these, recommended that nine cases be referred for police investigation.
 Fourteen of these senators opted for binding arbitration by former Supreme Court of Canada Justice Ian Binnie, and his report was issued on March 21, 2016.